 Times being what they were, beer companies being beer companies, it was possible for student organizations, being what they were, to get extra beer; related to the amount that was purchased - a good contact at the brewery meant up to a third more than purchased.
 Snotty being the station manager did the honors, meaning that the price of a beer at the bash was sixty-five cents a bottle - Old Stock Malt Ale the preferred sludge weighing in at 6.0 % al. per vol. (I should note that at a show I saw in Toronto a year later - RICHARD HELL AND THE VOIDOIDS - the fuel of anarchy was 80 cents for a small glass of lo-octane draft).

 All this set the stage for events that could be very good, or...that could be very bad.....
-Those events began in the afternoon around 4 o'clock - at sixty-five cents a beer (with, if that weren't happy enough, a happy hour at fifty cents).
+Those events began in the afternoon around 4 o'clock - at sixty-five cents a beer.
 The new wave, I use the word to denote punk as it was, not what the term later came to describe, was set to wash in at 10:00pm....sharp.
 The room was blocked by six PM - around 220 drunken curious and restless sots.
 A growing line up marred by the occasional fisticuffs, snaked down the stairs.